-Student Section: Student Name: I am currently passing all classes: I am currently online to graduate: I currently am employed and need Senior Work Study to attend my job: YES NO □ □ □ I understand that if anytime I'm no longer employed, not online to graduate, or failing any class my work study will be revoked and I will be required to return to school full time.
-Student Signatu re
+Student Section: I am currently passing all classes: I am currently online to graduate: I currently am employed and need Senior Work Study to attend my job: I understand that if anytime I'm no longer employed, not online to graduate class my work study will be revoked and I will be required to return to school. ool full time.
+Student Signature Parent/Guardian Section: I hereby give permission to be excused for senior work study during the 2018-19 school year, so long as he/she is currently passing all classes and online to graduate.
+Parent/Guardian Signature Employer Section: The above mentioned student is employed by me and/or my company durin Work Hours: Work Days: I understand that it is my responsibility to inform the school when the stude absence from work or is no longer employed by me or my company.
+Employers Phone #: Employer Signature

-Parent/Guardian Section:

-I hereby give \\\\\\ permission to be excused for senior work study during the 2017-18 school year, so long as he/she is currently passing all classes and online to graduate.

-Parent/Guardian Signature

-Employer Section:

-The above mentioned student is employed by me and/or my company during the following hours and days.